gimlet-io/gimlet-documentation/src/pages/docs/deploy-a-static-site.md

 Push the "Deploy" button now and select the application configuration to deploy.

 This will open the deploy panel where you can follow the deploy process:

 - Kubernetes manifests are generated and written
-- then syncronized to the cluster.
+- then synchronized to the cluster.
 - A deployment shows up on Gimlet's screen.

 ![](/deployed3.png)